 We often stay on this side of town when we visit London.

-Greenwich is dominated by the magnificent The Cutty Sark, a paid attraction, but there are free museums, the Greenwich Meridian and wonderful markets, traditional pie mash and jellied eels and modern street food to explore.
+Greenwich is dominated by the magnificent The Cutty Sark, a paid attraction, but there are free museums, the Greenwich Meridian and wonderful markets, traditional pie mash and jellied eels, and modern street food to explore.

-Greenwich Hill, in the photo above, is right next to the Greenwich Observatory and the photo-op for the Greenwich Merridian line.
+Greenwich Hill, in the photo above, is right next to the Greenwich Observatory and the photo-op for the Greenwich Meridian line.
 It’s a great place for a walk or run-around for kids.
 My children like to roll down the hill.

 Shops and Markets for Kids in London

-It’s worth a visit just for the food hall, an amazing array of the unusual and the expensive, plenty of eating opportunities here too, at a price.
-There is a dress code, they don’t admit scruffs.
+Harrods is worth a visit with your kids because it’s such a London icon and for the food hall.
+You’ll find an amazing array of the unusual and the expensive, and plenty of eating opportunities here too, at a price.

-Hamleys
+Hamleys Toy Store

 A cafe, restrooms, and baby changing facilities were always on the top floor along with the Dr. Who toys.